Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

 St Vincents Kew

-Ramsay Masada Balaclava and Ramsay Glenferrie Private
+Ramsay Masada Balaclava, as well as, Ramsay Glenferrie Private

 St John of God Berwick